HelpBot Assistant

 Dependencies

-The following list of dependencies are required to use the AutoComplete component in your application.
+The following dependencies are required to use the AutoComplete component in your application.

 |-- @syncfusion/ej2-angular-dropdowns